ensomg/Cobalt/README.md

 Cobalt uses GitHub Releases as its update channel.
 On startup it reads `api.github.com/repos/ensomg/Cobalt/releases/latest`, compares the tag with the running version, and — if a newer build is available — shows a full-screen update prompt with the download progress inline.
-To publish an update, tag a new release (e.g. `v0.2.0`) and attach the `Cobalt-Setup-*.exe` asset.

 ## Project layout